The Most Unique Ecotourism Experiences in Southeast Asia

 Lanna food originated from the ancient Lanna Kingdom (Kingdom of a Million Rice Fields) which was centered in present-day Northern Thailand from the 13th to 18th centuries.
 Less celebrated as it may be, Lanna food boasts a rich culinary tradition and good flavor and prevails in the Northern regions of Thailand.
 As the last capital city of the Lanna Kingdom, Chiang Mai is the best city to find Lanna food at its best, and therefore the best place to learn the process of making it.

 Before the class, you can select the dishes you would like to learn and then pick the ingredients from the farm accordingly.
-As the class is limited to 10 participants at the most, each one will be provided with necessary kitchenware, such as woks, spatulas and chopping boards.
+As the class is limited to 10 participants at the most, each one will be provided with necessary kitchenware, such as woks, spatulas, and chopping boards.

 At the beginning of the class, the instructor will demonstrate the procedure of making the dishes step by step, such as when to put ingredients into the wok, how to control heat and the exact amount of the seasonings.
 Then you repeat the procedure and make your own dishes.
-The instructor is demonstrating the procedure of making the dishes.

 The appreciation of the traditional Lanna food as a cultural treasure of Thailand is fading away, as more people prefer to reside in urban districts.
-By attending this wonderful cooking class, you will get a deep and thorough understanding of Lanna food, and also encourage locals to conserve this precious culinary heritage.
+By attending this wonderful cooking class, you will get a deep and thorough understanding of Lanna food and also encourage locals to conserve this precious culinary heritage.

-Making or painting Khmer ceramics
+Making or Painting Khmer Ceramics